cacosta12345/ten-thousand/README.md

 ## Notes

-Game works but inputting "r" to roll again is sill a little funky so I still need to fix that
+Game works but I still need to update user choosing which die to score